Damo Johnson: Creation and casting

 The character of Damo was created for a one-off guest appearance in 2015, with comedian Grant Lobban securing the role.
 He knew the role was short term so believed, "I'm going to give it everything I've got and play with it and be this big dorky guy', so I just went for it really."
-His performance lead to Damo being written into further episodes, in a "on and off" basis before returning as a full-time character in 2017.
+The character proved incredibly popular, leading to Damo being written into further episodes, in a "on and off" basis before returning as a full-time character in 2017.
 Lobban was pleased to have a regular role in Damo and hoped for it to be permanent, stating, "I'd love it to continue."
-Damo would leave along side wife Desi in October 2022.
+After 7 years in the cast, Lobban quit the role to relocate to Christchurch believing, “I haven’t regretted it for a minute.”
+Damo departed the show in October 2022.
+Lobban continued to make guest appearances on the soap, including during the 2023 Christmas cliffhanger.

 Storylines

 Damo first arrived to the hospital when he purchased Kylie Brown's (Kerry-Lee Dewing) dress online believing it to instead be a date and resulting in him being rebuffed.
-Damo later appeared when as Head of the IT department, he vindictively changed hospital CEO Chris Warner (Michael Galvin) passwords before backing down after mistakingly believing Chris' best friend Mo (Jarrod Rawiri) was a gang member.
+Damo later appeared when as Head of the IT department, he vindictively changed hospital CEO Chris Warner (Michael Galvin) passwords before backing down after mistakenly believing Chris' best friend Mo (Jarrod Rawiri) was a gang member.
 Several months later Damo moved into Esther Samuels (Ngahuia Piripi), Lucy Rickman (Grace Palmer) and Ali Karim's (Tane Williams) flat and confused many with his strange hobbies and quest for love.
 Damo clashed dramatically with elder hospital receptionist Leanne Black (Jennifer Ludlam) especially when she received a promotion, making him accountable to her.
 Leanne set up Damo with a patient's daughter Erin (Kayleigh Haworth) but following her mother's death, she left Damo.
 After months of connecting through shared loneliness, Damo realised he was in love with Leanne and despite her reservations, she too fell in love and the two became a secret couple.
 The relationship was short lived when Damo pushed a pregnant Lucy during an earthquake but came round to eventually loving her child when Lucy died from childbirth, making him want to father a child himself.
 The return of Erin saw her relationship with Damo rekindle much to Leanne's jealousy, leading to her spitefully revealing Erin was unable to have children.
 However it soon became apparent Erin was psychotic when she kidnapped Damo and attacked both Ali and Leanne.
 This resulted in Damo and Leanne reuniting and committing to raising a child together eventually.
 Whilst Leanne was overseas, Damo was shocked to be diagnosed with bowel cancer and eventually opted to have surgery, removing the disease.
 Erin soon returned to Ferndale and revealed her pregnancy to Damo, and a custody arrangement was organised where their son, Donny would spend time with Damo and Leanne.
 Damo shocked Drew McCaskill (Ben Barrington) when he revealed he was secretly very wealthy and bought into co-ownership of the IV Bar.